Cacti are an excellent plant for beginners because they’re easy, low maintenance, and can be grown indoors or outdoors!

 If you are not planning on transplanting these little guys into soil any time soon, then be sure to keep dampening their rooting medium occasionally, as well as giving them enough sunlight.

-You will need to get a small pot or container filled with soil for rooting cacti using soil.
-The best soil to use is a well-draining cactus mix or succulent soil mix.
+Prepare a small pot or container filled with well-draining soil to propagate cacti through rooting.
+Optimal choices include a cactus soil mix or a succulent soil mix.

 Place your cutting in the container and press down gently on top of the soil, but make sure that you do not bury the base where you made your cut!